Multi-Objective Reinforcement Learning Based on Decomposition: A Taxonomy and Framework: Experiments

 As discussed in Section~\ref{sec:MOO/D}, MOO/D methods involve finding a good approximation of the PF with a focus on two critical aspects: convergence and diversity.
 To assess convergence, various performance indicators are employed, with the inverted generational distance (IGD) being one such metric \cite{coello_coello_study_2004}.
 The IGD quantifies the distance between a reference Pareto front, denoted as $\mathcal{Z}$, and the current PF approximation $\mathcal{F}$.
 Formally, it is computed as follows:

-On the other hand, for evaluating diversity, metrics like sparsity~\cite{xu_prediction-guided_2020} come into play.
+On the other hand, to evaluate diversity, metrics such as sparsity~\cite{xu_prediction-guided_2020} come into play.
 Sparsity measures the average squared distance between consecutive points in the PF approximation:

-where $\tilde P_j$ is the sorted list for the $j^{th}$ objective values in $\mathit{PF}$, and $\tilde P_j(i)$ is the $i^{th}$ value in this sorted list.
+where $\tilde P_j$ is the sorted list for the $j^{th}$ objective values in $\mathcal{F}$, and $\tilde P_j(i)$ is the $i^{th}$ value in this sorted list.

-Additionally, there are hybrid methods designed to provide insights into both convergence and diversity, like the Hypervolume metric~\cite{zitzler_evolutionary_1999,talbi_metaheuristics_2009}.
+Additionally, there are hybrid methods designed to provide insight into both convergence and diversity, such as the hypervolume metric~\cite{zitzler_evolutionary_1999,talbi_metaheuristics_2009}.
 Hypervolume quantifies the volume of the region formed between each point in the approximated PF and a reference point in the objective space.
-This reference point, $z_{ref}$, should carefully be chosen to be a lower bound for each objective, as illustrated in Figure~\ref{fig:hv}.
+This reference point, $\vec z_{ref}$, should be carefully chosen as a lower bound for each objective, as illustrated in Figure~\ref{fig:hv}.

-Because the Hypervolume metric offers a combined evaluation of both criteria, it is often plotted against the number of samples to offer insights into the learning curve within the MORL literature.
-However, we argue that relying solely on one metric may be insufficient for determining which algorithm outperforms others on a given problem, as illustrated by the experimental results presented later.
+Because the Hypervolume metric offers a combined evaluation of both criteria, it is often plotted against the number of timesteps to offer insights into the learning curve within the MORL literature.
+However, we argue that relying solely on one metric may be insufficient to determine which algorithm outperforms others on a given problem, as illustrated by the experimental results presented later.